CQX96/CQX96-Linux/Documentation/process/coding-style.rst

 .. _codingstyle:

-Linux kernel coding style
+CQX96 kernel coding style
 =========================

-This is a short document describing the preferred coding style for the linux kernel.
+This is a short document describing the preferred coding style for the CQX96 kernel.
 Coding style is very personal, and I won't **force** my views on anybody, but this is what goes for anything that I have to be able to maintain, and I'd prefer it for most other things too.
 Please at least consider the points made here.